Mobile home: United Kingdom

 Residential Mobile homes (park homes) are built to the BS3632 standard.
 This standard is issued by the British Standards Institute.
 The institute is a UK body who produce a range of standards for businesses and products to ensure they are fit for purpose.
 The majority of residential parks in the UK have a minimum age limit for their residents, and are generally marketed as retirement or semi-retirement parks.
 Holiday Homes, static caravans or holiday lodges aren't required to be built to BS3632 standards, but many are built to the standard.

 In addition to mobile homes, static caravans are popular across the UK.
-Static caravans have wheels and a rudimentary chassis with no suspension or brakes and are therefore transported on the back of large flatbed lorries, the axle and wheels being used for movement to the final location when the static caravan is moved by tractor or 4x4.
-A static caravan normally stays on a single plot for many years and has many of the modern conveniences one would normally find in a home.
+Static caravans have wheels and a rudimentary chassis with no suspension or brakes and are therefore transported on the back of large flatbed lorries, the axle and wheels being used for movement to the final location when the static caravan is moved by tractor or 4×4.
+A static caravan normally stays on a single plot for many years and has many of the modern conveniences normally found in a home.

 Mobile homes are designed and constructed to be transportable by road in one or two sections.
 Mobile homes are no larger than 20 × 6.8 m with an internal maximum height of 3.05 m.
 Legally, mobile homes can still be defined as "caravans".